 It’s Australia’s leading network vs the people’s choice.

-For example, Telstra’s cheapest NBN plan costs $80.
-That gets you unlimited data, Standard NBN 25 speeds and a landline with unlimited calls to Australian numbers.
+For example, Telstra’s cheapest NBN plan costs $85.
+That gets you Standard NBN 25 speeds and unlimited data (plus a few extra perks.)

 Cancellation fees and contracts

 Technically speaking, both providers offer no-contract plans exclusively.
 But there’s a catch.

 Telstra might like to claim it has no cancellation fees but when you’re not given the option to refuse a modem, then forced to pay for it when you cancel, it does start to feel like a cancellation fee.